Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Social media marketing

-When offers come in, sellers should review more than price.
+When offers are received, families should evaluate more than the purchase price.

 Important factors may include: